Wednesday, 17 June 2015

-Areas of the brain involved in motor control and reward
+It was found that areas of the brain involved in motor control and reward processing were more activated in chronic itch patients while they scratched.

 Researchers in the Department of Dermatology and Temple Itch Center at Temple University School of Medicine (TUSM) used advanced functional magnetic resonance imaging to look at activity in the brain while 10 chronic itch patients and 10 healthy subjects scratched an itch.